There are eight standing committees which focus on specific areas of the student experience ranging from academic policy to social equity.

-Committee on Diversity, Equity, and Environmental Ethics (CODEEE)
+Committee on Diversity, Inclusion, and Equity

-Committee on Legislative Action
+Committee on Legislative and Community Affairs

-The Committee on Legislative Action, or COLA, acts as the student link between UVM and the local, state, and federal communities.
+The Committee on Legislative and Community Affairs, or COLCA, acts as the student link between UVM and the local, state, and federal communities.
 UVM would not be the college it is without Burlington, Vermont and Burlington, Vermont would not be the city it is without UVM, the relationship between the two is unique and important and we try to cultivate it.
 We use various avenues on and off campus to accomplish our work.
 For example, we work with the Office of Student and Community Relations, or OSCR, on neighborhood clean ups, their street strategies, and Community Coalition.
 Community Coalition is a setting for both students and community members to talk about previous work, progress, and complaints between the university and community members.
 We also work closely with the UVM local, state, and federal relations offices in order to accomplish cohesive goals between the administration and students.
 Lastly, we work on campus to make students more aware of their positions and potential within the community and the issues that do or will affect them the most.
 With all of these efforts and more we hope to foster good relationships and create new ones between the university and the community in order to make UVM, Burlington, and Vermont a more productive and positive environment for all.

 - City of Burlington